velebit-ai/COVID-Next-Pytorch/README.md

 We have created a script that automates the dataset generation from the two sources referenced in the original repo.
 To generate the dataset, follow these steps:

-1. Download the datasets listed above
+1. Download the datasets listed below:
     * COVID ChestXray [dataset](https://github.com/ieee8023/covid-chestxray-dataset.git).
 Be aware this repository is constantly adding new images.
     * Kaggle RSNA pneumonia [dataset](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge/data)
 2. Run the `generate_dataset.py` script.
 Run `python3 generate_dataset.py -h` to see supported arguments.